 As I imagine it, this general and ubiquitous loss of energy limits how far we can see and how far back in time our images take us as it is directly proportional to both distance and time.
 We may be blind to a much older, much bigger universe whose light has dissipated into the “background radiation.”

 In any case, the “science” on which most of the current cosmological theories rely has assumptions that I take exception to:

 - that phase shifts of starlight are always caused by the relative movement of their source objects

 - that atomic clocks are always accurate, even under acceleration or deceleration

 - that what we see is the whole universe and not just a tiny portion of it

 - that “improving” a theory by changing it constantly for 100 years to fit new data actually results in good science when accompanied by massive investment, enticing rewards, and general support from the non-scientific community

-- that science has an explanation for everything (including time) spontaneously occurring when it has yet to find a single example of an experiment where the sum of matter plus energy doesn’t stay the same.
+- that science has an explanation for everything (including time, space, matter and energy) spontaneously occurring when it has yet to find a single example of an experiment where the sum of matter plus energy doesn’t stay the same.

 ©David Ney Dodson, Phoenix, AZ, May 2021